 Are you wondering why you need a concrete sealer?
 Your garage floor is an investment and should be taken care of.
 Using penetrating sealers help protect your concrete and other extra benefits such as;

-Extends Life of the Concrete
+2. Extends Life of the Concrete

-How Do You Use A Penetrating Concrete Sealer?
+How Do You Use a Penetrating Concrete Sealer?

 Just as wooden floors need a wooden finish, concrete floor needs a concrete sealer.

-Applying a concrete sealer is not difficult, but you can easily go wrong since different products have different ways of application.
+Applying a concrete penetrating sealer is not difficult, but you can easily go wrong since different products have different ways of application.
 Spraying is quite effective, but you can also use a roller or mop to do the job.
 But be keen when using a roller since it leaves traces when applying the sealer.

-Follow the below tips to seal flawlessly.
+Follow the below tips and steps on how to seal concrete flawlessly.

 In the case of existing concrete, confirm if it is sealed already by pouring some water and watch how it behaves.
 If the water doesn’t get absorbed but beads up on the surface, then the concrete has been sealed.
-But if the water is quickly absorbed, the chances are that the concrete either has a worn out sealer, or has no sealer.
+But if the water is quickly absorbed, the chances are that the concrete either has a worn-out sealer or has no sealer.

 If the floor has a sealer, then you have no option but to remove it before re-applying another sealer.
 You can use a sandblaster or chemical stripper.
 Use a roller to apply the chemical stripper and scrap it off with a scraper with a long handle.